SajadJalilian/sajadjalilian.github.io/README.md

 ### Hi, my name is Sajad Jalilian

 #### I'm trying to be a good software developer.
-Java / Kotlin / Android student
+Working on Java / Kotlin / Android.

 You can find me here: